-The internal modem supports standard analog modem communication protocols (for speeds up to 33.6 Kbps) as well as up to the 56K (K56flex) protocol for higher speeds.
-This modem is fully software upgradable to the ITU-compatible 56K protocol, to be made available via the Compag website at www.compaq.com.
+The internal modem supports standard analog modem communication protocols (for speeds up to 33.6 Kbps) as well as up to the ITU-compatible V.90 and industry standard K56flex 56K protocals for higher speeds.

-IMPORTANT: The K56flex protocol allows faster downloads only from K56flex compliant digital sources.
+IMPORTANT: The V.90 and K56flex protocols allow faster downloads only from V.90 K56flex compliant digital sources.
 Maximum achievable download transmission rates are currently unknown, may not reach 56Kbps, and will vary with line conditions.